-Tuition may be paid at either the cashiers or the Fees counter located on the third floor of the University of Alberta Administration Building.
+Tuition may be paid at either the cashiers or at Student Receivables located on the third floor of the University of Alberta Administration Building.
 The cashiers accept the following methods of payment: cash, cheque, debit card, Visa, or MasterCard.
-Fees accept payment by debit card, Visa or MasterCard only.
 A dropbox/mailslot is located on the third floor of the Administration Building.
 Envelopes are provided.
 Cheques or money orders must be made payable to the University of Alberta (students are requested to provide their student ID numbers on their cheques).
 Fee assessment notices must be included with payment.